Njjouud/Njjouud.github.io/projects/loan_status_prediction.md

 ### Purpose

-Predict loan status if it is fully paid or charged off(amount of credit that is unlikely to be collected) using a bank loan dataset.
+Predict loan status if it is fully paid or charged off using a bank loan dataset.
 And what I mean by charged off status is the amount of credit that is unlikely to be collected.

 ### Dataset Description
 ##### Dataset Source